ProfeNeje/profeNeje/README.md

-# Sobre mí
+# About Me

-Soy profe de secundaria en Córdoba Capital, apasionado por la educación como una herramienta que puede cambiar vidas 💥📚🌍.
+I'm a secondary school teacher in Córdoba Capital, passionate about education as a powerful tool that can change lives 💥📚🌍.
-Creo que la tecnología no es solo algo para aprender, sino una súper aliada que potencia el aprendizaje 🚀, enciende la creatividad 🎨 y activa el pensamiento crítico 🧠⚡.
+I believe technology is not just something to learn, but a super ally that boosts learning 🚀, sparks creativity 🎨, and activates critical thinking 🧠⚡.

-A lo largo de mi camino, tuve la chance de enseñar varias materias relacionadas con informática y tecnología: desde **Programación IV** 💻 y **Desarrollo de Apps Móviles** 📱, hasta **Fundamentos de Administración de Tecnologías (FAT)** ⚙️, **Sistemas Digitales de Información (SDI)** 🔌, **Desarrollo de Soluciones Informáticas (DSI)** 🖥️, **Aplicaciones Informáticas** 📊 y **Educación Tecnológica** 🔧.
+Along my journey, I've had the chance to teach various subjects related to IT and technology: from **Programming IV** 💻 and **Mobile App Development** 📱, to **Workplace Training (FAT)** ⚙️, **Digital Information Systems (SDI)** 🔌, **Software Solutions Development (DSI)** 🖥️, **Computer Applications** 📊, and **Technological Education** 🔧.

-En todas ellas, mi objetivo es que mis estudiantes no solo aprendan la teoría 🛠️, sino que también desarrollen habilidades para enfrentar desafíos reales 🏆, trabajar en equipo 🤝 y ser protagonistas de su propio aprendizaje 🌟.
+In all of them, my goal is for my students to not only learn the theory 🛠️ but also develop skills to face real challenges 🏆, work as a team 🤝, and become active protagonists of their own learning 🌟.

-Me encanta acompañar a mis estudiantes en proyectos creativos y prácticos 🎯, combinando tecnología con su vida diaria y su entorno 🌱🌈, para que cada aprendizaje sea genuino, motivador y lleno de energía 💥🔥.
+I love supporting my students in creative and practical projects 🎯, combining technology with their daily lives and environment 🌱🌈, so that every learning experience is genuine, motivating, and full of energy 💥🔥.

 ---

-🚀 **Materias que doy o he dado:**
+🚀 **Subjects I teach or have taught:**

-- Programación IV 💻👨‍💻
+- Programming IV 💻👨‍💻
-- Desarrollo de Aplicaciones Móviles 📱📲
+- Mobile App Development 📱📲
-- Formación en el Ámbito de Trabajo (FAT) ⚙️🔧
+- Workplace Training (FAT) ⚙️🔧
-- Sistemas Digitales de Información (SDI) 🔌🖧
+- Digital Information Systems (SDI) 🔌🖧
-- Desarrollo de Soluciones Informáticas (DSI) 🖥️💾
+- Software Solutions Development (DSI) 🖥️💾
-- Aplicaciones Informáticas 📊🖱️
+- Computer Applications 📊🖱️
-- Educación Tecnológica 🔧🔩
+- Technological Education 🔧🔩

 ---

-🙏 ¡Gracias por pasarte por acá!
+🙏 Thanks for stopping by!
-¡Vamos siempre por más, aprendiendo y creciendo juntos! 🌟🌱🚀✨
+Let's keep moving forward, learning and growing together! 🌟🌱🚀✨